brianzammit/temporal-phantom-worker/Readme.md

 not all microservices are available.
 It allows users to create worker stubs that register workflows and activities, returning predefined responses or errors based on the provided configuration.

-**Work in Progress:** Currently, the Phantom Worker only connects to localhost on port 7233, using the default namespace.

 ## Table of Contents

 - [Installation](#installation)